prajwalpatil2649/Data-Analytics-Project/README.md

 # Data-Analytics-Project
-This repository consists projects that I worked on.
+This repository consists of PowerBI projects that I worked on.